-In order to gain insight on the effects of identified mutations on PPCS stability, we performed an immunoblotting analysis on fibroblasts extracts from the four affected individuals, three unrelated control subjects, and one affected individual's cell transduced with the wild-type PPCS cDNA (Figures 5A and S3).
+In order to gain insight on the effects of identified mutations on PPCS stability, we performed an immunoblotting analysis on fibroblasts extracts from the four affected individuals, three unrelated controls, and one affected cell individual transduced with the wild-type PPCS cDNA (Figure 5A, Figure S3).
 Under denaturing conditions, the monoclonal PPCS antibody, directed against the C-terminal region present in both PPCS isoforms, detected both in control and affected individuals a main band of 34 kDa, corresponding to the canonical isoform.
-In subject II.2, family A (FA:II.2 in Figures 5A and S3), there is a second band corresponding to the deletion-carrying allele, in addition to the 34 kDa band, corresponding to the missense-carrying allele.
-The normalization of the signal of PPCS to the loading control α-tubulin revealed a marked reduction in PPCS levels in all affected individuals, with the strongest reduction observed in individual II.2 (Figures 5B and S3).
-The expression of the wild-type PPCS in the fibroblasts of individual II.2 (FA:II.2-T-PPCS in Figure 5A) normalized the PPCS protein levels (Figure 5B).
+In subject II.2, family A (FA:II.2 in Figure 5A and Figure S3) there is a second band corresponding to the deletion-carrying allele, in addition to the 34kDa band, corresponding to the missense-carrying allele.
+The normalization of the signal of PPCS to the loading control α -tubulin, revealed a marked reduction in PPCS levels in all affected individuals, with the strongest reduction observed in individual II.2 (Figure 5B and Figure S3).
+The expression of the wild type PPCS in the fibroblasts of individual II.2 (FA:II.2-T-PPCS in Figure 5A) normalized the PPCS protein levels (Figure 5B).

-As the c.320\314del allele carried by individual II.2, family A was predicted to be associated with a dimerization defect, we performed an immunoblotting analysis under native conditions on fibroblasts extracted from this subject to verify whether at least the missense allele could form a dimer (Figure 5C).
+As the 320_314del allele carried by individual II.2, family A was predicted to be associated with a dimerization defect, we performed an immunoblotting analysis under native conditions on fibroblasts extract from this subject to verify whether at least the missense allele could form a dimer (Figure 5C).
 The PPCS antibody detected one band of about 70 kDa in the cell extract from a healthy control (C1 in Figure 5C), corresponding to the expected size of a PPCS dimer (about 68 kDa).
 No signal was instead present in the cell extract of the affected individual (Figure 5C).
-This pointed out that either the proteins encoded by the deletion and missense alleles are extremely unstable and do not form a dimer, or if a dimer is made by the missense carrying protein, that the level is so low that the antibody cannot detect it.
-We looked also for the monomeric PPCS in control and individual II.2, but in none of them was
+This pointed out that either the proteins encoded by the deletion and missense alleles are extremely unstable and do not form a dimer, or if a dimer is made by the missense carrying protein, the level is so low that the antibody cannot detect it.
+We looked also for the monomeric PPCS in control and individual II.2, but in none of them the monomeric PPCS was detected, indicating that in physiological conditions PPCS exists mainly as a dimer.